Leoš Janáček

-Until 1895 he devoted himself mainly to folkloristic research.
-While his early musical output was influenced by contemporaries such as Antonín Dvořák, his later, mature works incorporate his earlier studies of national folk music in a modern, highly original synthesis, first evident in the opera Jenůfa, which was premiered in 1904 in Brno.
-The success of Jenůfa (often called the "Moravian national opera") at Prague in 1916 gave Janáček access to the world's great opera stages.
+Born in Hukvaldy, Janáček demonstrated musical talent at an early age and was educated in Brno, Prague, Leipzig, and Vienna.
+He then returned to live in Brno, where he married his pupil Zdenka Schulzová and devoted himself mainly to folkloristic research.
+His earlier musical output was influenced by contemporaries such as Antonín Dvořák, but around the turn of the century he began to incorporate his earlier studies of national folk music, as well as his transcriptions of "speech melodies" of spoken language, to create a modern, highly original synthesis.
+The death of his daughter Olga in 1903 had a profound effect on his musical output; these notable transformations were first evident in the opera Jenůfa (often called the "Moravian national opera"), which premiered in 1904 in Brno.

+In the following years, Janáček became frustrated with a lack of recognition from Prague, but this was finally relieved by the success of a revised edition of Jenůfa at the National Theatre in 1916, which gave Janáček access to the world's great opera stages.
 Janáček's later works are his most celebrated.
 They include operas such as Káťa Kabanová and The Cunning Little Vixen, the Sinfonietta, the Glagolitic Mass, the rhapsody Taras Bulba, two string quartets, and other chamber works.
-Along with Dvořák and Bedřich Smetana, he is considered one of the most important Czech composers.
+Many of Janáček's later works were influenced by Czech and Russian literature, his pan-Slavist sentiments, and his infatuation with Kamila Stösslová.

+After his death in 1928, Janáček's work was heavily promoted on the world opera stage by the Australian conductor Charles Mackerras, who also restored some of his compositions to their original, unrevised forms.
+In his homeland he inspired a new generation of Czech composers including several of his students.
+Today he is considered one of the most important Czech composers, along with Dvořák and Bedřich Smetana.

 Biography

-Early life
+1854–1872: Early life and family

-Leoš Janáček, son of schoolmaster Jiří (1815–1866) and Amalie (née Grulichová) Janáčková (1819–1884), was born in Hukvaldy, Moravia (then part of the Austrian Empire).
+Leoš Janáček, son of schoolmaster Jiří Janacek and Amalie (née Grulichová) Janáčková, was born in Hukvaldy, Moravia (then part of the Austrian Empire) on 3 July 1854.
+He was born with six surviving siblings, and baptised as Leo Eugen.
 He was a gifted child in a family of limited means, and showed an early musical talent in choral singing.
 His father wanted him to follow the family tradition and become a teacher, but he deferred to Janáček's obvious musical abilities.

-In 1865, young Janáček enrolled as a ward of the foundation of the Abbey of St. Thomas in Brno, where he took part in choral singing under Pavel Křížkovský and occasionally played the organ.
+In 1865, young Janáček enrolled as a ward of the foundation of the St Thomas's Abbey, Brno, where he took part in choral singing under Pavel Křížkovský and occasionally played the organ.
 One of his classmates, František Neumann, later described Janáček as an "excellent pianist, who played Beethoven symphonies perfectly in a piano duet with a classmate, under Křížkovský's supervision".
 Křížkovský found him a problematic and wayward student but recommended his entry to the Prague Organ School.
 Janáček later remembered Křížkovský as a great conductor and teacher.